 Our City is served by road, ferry, rail, and air access.
 Land access from Prince George is via the Trans-Canada Yellowhead Highway 16.
 Connect with Highway 37 east of Terrace for travel South from Stewart/Hyder and the Yukon, or North from Kitimat.
+In addition, BC Ferries operates out of Prince Rupert with sailings up the Coast to Vancouver Island and over to Haida Gwaii.
+Unique to Prince Rupert is that our airport is located on an island, and requires ferry access to get there.
+More information on airport bus and ferry service, as well as other local transportation options, is available below.

 VIA Rail operates a passenger trail connecting Prince Rupert to major cities across the country, and giving passengers a leisurely way to take in Canada’s breathtaking scenery – from the Skeena River, through the Rockies, and across the prairies.